The Best Rivers In Ontario For Trout And Steelhead

 An angler fly fishing a Georgian Bay trout and steelhead river.

-Georgian Bay has some of the best rivers in Ontario for trout, steelhead, and salmon but most of the best rivers are on the southern shoreline of Georgian Bay.
-The northern rivers tend to be warmer rivers with great bass, pike, walleye, and musky in them.
+Georgian Bay has some of the best rivers in Ontario for trout, steelhead, and salmon, but most of the best rivers are on the southern shoreline of Georgian Bay.
+The northern rivers tend to be warmer and have great bass, pike, walleye, and musky.

-Although there is the odd stray salmon or steelhead in some of these more northern rivers, and if you go far enough up the river you’re likely to find some native brook trout in them the best trout and steelhead rivers of Georgian Bay are between the little town Cold Water in the east to the little town of Wiarton in the west.
+Although there is the odd stray salmon or steelhead in some of these more northern rivers, and if you go far enough up the river, you’re likely to find some native brook trout in them, and = the best trout and steelhead rivers of Georgian Bay are between the little town Cold Water in the east to the little town of Wiarton in the west.

 Between these two towns, there are about 20 rivers and creeks that get runs of steelhead and salmon.
 All of these rivers will have brook trout and maybe brown trout in the upper sections.

-I would guess that any creek or river in this stretch that has any significant flow would get some steelhead or salmon entering them.
+I would guess that any creek or river in this stretch with any significant flow would get some steelhead or salmon entering them.

 Georgian Bay is a massive bay or an extension of Lake Huron.
-It is so big that it takes a few hours or more to drive from the furthest southern point to the most northern point.
+It is so big that driving from the furthest southern point to the most northern point takes a few hours or more.
 Much of northern Georgian Bay and the rivers in the northern part of the bay, north of Port Severn are warm river systems and are not worth fishing for cold water species.

 The Nottawasaga River